-Our commitment to higher education institutions serves to inspire students to take an interest in the steel industry and integrate young, highly qualified and talented individuals into the company over the long term.
+Our commitment to higher education institutions serves to enthuse students for the tasks facing our Group and tie young, highly qualified and talented individuals to the company for the long term.
 To ensure that we are successful in that endeavor, we work with numerous higher education institutions.
 We actively design curricula together, support students' projects and offer students the chance to take on internships and write their theses and dissertations with close support.
-Together with AIESEC, an international organization of young people, we help students to make a commitment to social projects around the world.